MrGibbage/fll-pybricks-vscode-tutorial/update-team-mission-code.md

 subprocess.run(["git", "pull"])
 ```

-There's not a whole lot here, but bascially it checks to see if the robotName environmnet variable has been set, and if so, prints the value.
+There's not a whole lot here, but bascially it checks to see if the robotName environment variable has been set, and if so, prints the value.
 The weird codes like \033[92m set colors so the printing is in color.
 Then there is a five second delay and then it performs the git pull.

 Remember that the kids can do a git pull at any time by going to the "Source Control" in the left had quick menu, and then clicking on the three dot menu and choosing "Pull".